 - 1991 – An altar for the Notre Dame church in Zouk Mikhael

 - Many other sculptures and mosaics in many other towns and churches.

-My latest works focused on the Lebanese traditions and Phoenician ships scrolls and vessels with fish fossils that I put to enhance its beauty.
+My latest works focused on the Lebanese traditions and Phoenician ship scrolls and vessels with fish fossils that I put to enhance their beauty.